shallox/d2r-discord-bot/README.md

 You can also get a list of avalable commands by typing !help in the chatt.

+Work in progress:

+You can now use !dclonesub and !tzsub to subscribe and get @mentions when a given TZ comes up or a Dclone walk is imminent.
+Working on an email system to be updated soon.

 ## Usage

 Requires Python 3.11+, tested on Ubuntu 24.04 and Windows 11.